Fanny Clar: Career

 In 1904, Clar contributed to Le Libertaire as "Francine".
 There she met Miguel Almereyda, the father of Jean Vigo, with whom she maintained contact.
 She participated in the Ligue Internationale pour l’Éducation Rationnelle de l’enfance (International League for the Rational Education of Childhood), founded by Francisco Ferrer in 1908.

 Beginning on August 21, 1912, and every week thereafter, in the antimilitarist newspaper La Guerre sociale she wrote a column for women titled "Notre coin" (Our corner).
 In November 1913, she worked with Miguel Almereyda at the newspaper Le Bonnet rouge.
 Her sentimental serial novel, La Rose de Jéricho (The Rose of Jericho) appeared in L'Humanité from October 6, 1916.

 In the interwar period, she collaborated with her son, Jean Célié, writing a number of articles for French socialist newspapers, including Le Travail de Seine-et-Marne, Floréal, Le Populaire, and Le Peuple.

 Clar wrote articles for the feminist newspaper La Voix des femmes (founded in 1917 by Colette Reynaud and Louise Bodin) when it was relaunched in October 1919.
 In 1920, she was accused of defeatism and demoralization by Louis Marchand in his book L'offensive morale des Allemands, en France, pendant la guerre for her writings of 1915 (1 June 1915, 2 June 1915, 10 June 1915, 13 August 1915, 8 December 1915, and others).
+In 1924, Madeleine Vernet, Éliane Larivière, Fanny Clar and Marceline Hecquet co-signed an "Open Letter to the Governments" ("Lettre ouverte aux gouvernements") calling for a complete and general amnesty, a rapid evacuation of the Ruhr and the re-establishment of political and commercial relations with Germany.

 In addition to numerous articles in various newspapers and magazines, Clar wrote novels, poems and plays.
 She was admitted to the Société des gens de lettres in 1924.
 In 1932, her articles appeared in Le Soir (arts section), L’Ère nouvelle (women’s section), Le Peuple de Bruxelles, Vu, and L’Âge heureux.

 Jean Vigo hired Clar for the role of Juliette's mother (uncredited) in the film L'Atalante in 1934, and she went on to promote the movie.